Was this page helpful?

 statement: DESCRIBE SCHEMA WITH INTERNALS AND PASSWORDS

-, which also includes the information about salted hashes of the roles.
+, which also includes the information about hashed passwords of the roles.

 For more details, see the article on DESCRIBE SCHEMA.